 mystery; it is a practically unsolvable puzzle.

 It was different with me; there was a sense of familiarity at the very first sight.
 Indeed, I

 had already solved

-a different edition of the same puzzle long before the monkey came to my attention.
-The 14,000 years old Athena-engraving, from the cave of La
+a different edition of the same puzzle, long before the monkey came to my attention.
+14,000 years old, the Athena-engraving from the cave of La

-Châteaux, France, is basically the same puzzle; and it comes with a complete set of clues for the basic solution.
+Châteaux, France is essentially the same design; and it comes with a complete set of clues for the basic solution.

 applicability of what I learned about the monkey to the rest of Nazca,

 again it is Reiche making a key observation:

 consists of no more than two elements.
 One is a